joed7/Creational-design-patterns/pooling.md

 * Client - Instances of classes which request Reusable objects.

-* ReusablePool - Instances of classes in this role manage Reusable objects for use by Client objects.
+* ReusablePool - The class class which manages Reusable objects for use by Client objects.

 ```
 public abstract class ObjectPool<T> {